Gavin-OP/fina4380-project/README.md

 Firstly, we employ the dual momentum method to select stocks and narrow down the list for portfolio construction.
 This method combines absolute and relative momentum to identify assets with strong performance potential.

+Secondly, we apply Bayesian shrinkage (first layer of Bayesian update) and Black-Litterman Model (second layer of Bayesian update) on factor returns to re-evaluate posterior predictive moments of stock returns with the newest information and investor's view.

-Secondly, we integrate Bayesian shrinkage and Smart Beta techniques on factors data to re-evaluate posterior predictive moments of stock returns.
-By incorporating the 10 industry factor model and implementation of monthly rebalancing via stock selection, we aim to boost the returns of the portfolio.
+Thirdly, we utilize Smart Beta to calculate the weight of each stock within our portfolio.
+By incorporating the 10 industry factor model and implementation of monthly rebalancing via stock selection, we aim to boost the return of our strategy.

 Lastly, we utilize the `Backtrader`[^1] framework and `QuantStats`[^2] for rigorous backtesting to thoroughly evaluate the performance of our strategy.
 This allows us to assess the historical effectiveness of our approach and make informed decisions on potential refinements.